NMFC Shipping Classes Explained

 In the middle freight class range of 85-150, moderately heavy and valuable items like computers, appliances, boat covers, and sheet metal can be found.
 Though less easy to stack than bricks, middle-range items are still fairly stowable.

-Use this guide to bring a little clarity to the rate calculation process.
-With the National Motor Freight Classification system, nearly any good can be categorized for transparent and efficient shipping transactions.
+Use this guide to bring a little clarity to how to determine freight classes.
+With the National Motor Freight Classification system, nearly any good can be categorized for transparent and efficient LTL shipping quotes.

 What Can DTS Do For You?